JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 1. Identify the parameters:
     - int representing the row
     - int representing the column
+    - list of projects present on the table model
 2. Characteristics of the parameters
     - The row integer should represent a positive number between 0 and the total number of projects.
-    - The column integer should represent a positive number between 0 and the total number of columns.
+    - The column integer should represent a positive number between 0 and the total number of categories.
 3. Add constraints
     - Negative rows are not allowed.
     - Negative columns are not allowed.